AlphaCorp-cyber/StudentCommunicationPortal/replit.md

 ## Changelog

+- August 1, 2025: Complete rebranding to DriveLink - updated all templates, JavaScript files, email addresses, and documentation to use consistent DriveLink branding throughout the system
 - July 31, 2025: Added instructor WhatsApp functionality - instructors can now use the same WhatsApp bot with dedicated features like viewing students, managing lessons, and checking schedules
 - July 31, 2025: Successfully migrated from Replit Agent to Replit environment with PostgreSQL database setup, fixed JavaScript errors, and restored DriveLink branding
 - July 16, 2025: Simplified to reliable numbered text system (1, 2, 3) instead of Quick Reply buttons due to WhatsApp Business approval requirements